 Wicked is one of the most engaging theatrical experiences of all time, it will overwhelm your senses, challenge your notion of good and evil and glue you to your seat, promising to be a night you’ll never forget!

 Alice Fearn stars as Elphaba, her previous West End appearances include Shrek The Musical, Into The Woods, Les Misérables and The Woman in White.
 Glinda is played by Sophie Evans who was runner-up in the 2010 BBC talent search for the part of Dorothy in Andrew Lloyd Webber's production of The Wizard of Oz.

-Fearn and Evans are joined by Bradley Jaden (Fiyero), Melanie La Barrie (Madame Morrible), Andy Hockley (The Wizard), Jack Lansbury (Boq), Martin Ball (Doctor Dillamond) and Sarah McNicholas (Nessarose).
+Fearn and Evans are joined by Bradley Jaden (Fiyero) who will be replaced by 'EastEnders'' David Witts from 23rd July, Melanie La Barrie (Madame Morrible), Andy Hockley (The Wizard), Jack Lansbury (Boq), Martin Ball (Doctor Dillamond) and Sarah McNicholas (Nessarose).

 Wicked gives Glinda the Good and Elphaba, the evil Wicked Witch of the West, their chance in the spotlight.

 The two characters meet at Shiz University as sorcery students.
 Glinda is blonde and extremely popular, while Elphaba has green skin and is misunderstood.
 The witches become unlikely friends, however the cracks in their bond quickly begin to show.

 Soon, you find yourself rooting for the person you thought you’d be booing as Glinda's need for popularity sees her seduced by power, while Elphaba chooses to remain true to herself and those she loves.

 There are hints of ‘Harry Potter’ in the sorcery school setting and fantastic, fiery special effects which only enhance, never obscure, a sometimes sad, sometimes sexy, but always riveting tale.